 We know staff will resist cataloguing assets at times.

 We know storage is perceived as a barrier.

 We also know working with charities can be challenging.

 Lately we've had customers who ask if there might be a way to supply a resource to help with general Warp It and reuse activities, and this event is a consultation to understand if there is a need for this within the customer base.

 Do you need an extra pair of hands for the smooth running of Warp It once a week, once a month?

 The assumption we're seeking to validate is that some customers might require an on-demand Warp It team member situated on their site to help manage the system and associated activities depending on needs.

-This may include cataloguing of assets, liaison with capital development, training of staff, ensuring transactions happen, helping with collections or deliveries to third parties, managing off-site storage, ensuring to r assets get cleared from buildeduce clearence charges, and so on.
+This may include cataloguing of assets, liaison with capital development, training of staff, ensuring transactions happen, helping with collections or deliveries to third parties, managing off-site storage, ensuring to assets get cleared from building clearances, and so on.

 They could also help with internal logistics including deliveries and collections of items and will be on call for you one or two days a week or month depending on your needs.